 1) Are Your Gigs Confirmed & Contracts Signed?

 This might seem like an obvious starting point, but I know numerous touring musician friends and clients that have shown up at a venue to play, only to find that the promoter has double booked another band or event (or has completely forgotten that the show was booked in the first place).
 As you can imagine, things don’t go well from here.
 Make sure all your shows are confirmed and all contracts are signed.
 Verbal acceptance over the phone or written acceptance via email will not suffice.
-Unless you receive a signed contract from the promoter, you will not have any remedies if things go south.
+Unless you receive a signed contract from the promoter, you will not have any remedies if things go south such as in the case of suffering an accident, for this having the help of a personal injury lawyer houston is probably the best option for this.
 An experienced touring musician knows the important of a signed contract.

 2) Have You Received Deposits for Your Shows?